-6. Access Impact: While the parties have suggested that patient need for MEE's services is increasing, they have not described specific plans for when or where MEE might expand its services to meet those needs, or why corporate integration would be necessary to do so.
-In addition, if MEE adopts Partners' contracting patterns as a result of the transaction, patients in tiered and limited network products and Medicaid MMCOs may face barriers to accessing MEE's specialty services.
+- 5. Quality Impact: The parties have stated that the proposed transaction will facilitate improved quality, primarily by better integrating MEE into Partners' technical infrastructure, including its data warehouse, quality reporting platform, and electronic medical record system.
+However, it is unclear to what extent these technical improvements would result in improved patient care, given that MEE's quality performance is already strong and comparable to that of Partners and recognizing the parties' existing collaborations.
+The parties have identified only a few metrics for quality improvement, and propose to collect baseline data and set improvement targets only after the transaction is completed.
+Given existing quality performance and unspecified targets, it is unclear that the proposed transaction is necessary or sufficient to achieve improvements in clinical quality. - 6.
+Access Impact: While the parties have suggested that patient need for MEE's services is increasing, they have not described specific plans for when or where MEE might expand its services to meet those needs, or why corporate integration would be necessary to do so.
+In addition, if MEE adopts Partners' contracting patterns as a result of the transaction, patients in tiered and limited network products may face barriers to accessing MEE's specialty services, although the parties have stated a commitment to continue MEE's participation in MMCO networks.

 In summary, we find that the proposed transaction between Partners and MEE is likely to increase health care spending due to expected increases in hospital and physician prices that are consistent with the parties' stated goals of the transaction.
-While the parties have claimed that the transaction will result in operational efficiencies and improvements in the quality of patient care and access to services, they have not committed to using the resulting savings to reduce prices or otherwise reduce spending for payers or consumers, nor have they provided evidence that a corporate merger is either necessary or sufficient to achieve quality or access improvements.
-The parties also have not offered commitments regarding MEE's payer network participation that would protect against any impaired access to MEE's specialty services subsequent to the transaction.
-We invite the parties to address these concerns in their written response.
+While the parties have claimed that the transaction will result in operational efficiencies and improvements in the quality of patient care and access to services, they have declined to offer an unequivocal and measurable commitment to limit the price increases that would increase spending for payers and consumers, and have not provided evidence that a corporate merger is either necessary or sufficient to achieve quality or access improvements.
+The parties also have not offered commitments regarding MEE's commercial payer network participation that would protect against any impaired access to MEE's specialty services subsequent to the transaction.